Zellenon/bevy_composable/README.md

 [![license](https://img.shields.io/crates/l/bevy_composable)](https://github.com/zellenon/bevy_composable#license)
 [![crates.io](https://img.shields.io/crates/d/bevy_composable.svg)](https://crates.io/crates/bevy_composable)

 This [Bevy][bevy] library trivializes the process of making, storing, and combining 'prefabs' for game entities that are made of often-reused groups of components configured in a given fashion.
-The crate provides the `CT!` macro, allowing you to turn components into nodes that form a "composable tree", allowing you to create/store/combine heirarchical information in a single data structure.

-In most cases you will want to (we're still working on recommended uses)
+The `.store()` function, implemented for all Bundles, allows you to turn a Bundle into a "component tree" which can be stored (thread-safe!) and cloned, able to be spawned later via the `compose` command.

+No Plugin is necessary!
+You'll just need to import the trait which adds `compose` to `commands` (the ComplexSpawnable trait in app_impl).

-The `main` branch and the latest release support Bevy version `0.14`.
+The `main` branch and the latest release support Bevy version `0.16`.
 The oldest bevy version supported is `0.11`

-{example code coming}
 ```rust no_run
 use bevy::prelude::*;
 use bevy_composable::*;